 Tip #3: Read a Book

 There are many books written on first aid that are specifically for kids.
 Most are colorful and fun.
 Some include coloring pages or other activities.
 Young kids love to cuddle up as a parent reads to them, and doing so will help create positive feelings that can outweigh the scary ones caused by thinking about emergency situations.
+For easy handling, check out these free printables for First Aid Quick Reference Guide and Free First Aid Kit Checklist.

 You can find lots of kid’s first aid books on Amazon.